 For those unfamiliar with the term, neobanks are 100% digital, defined by their complete lack of brick and mortar presence.
 They are not simply a traditional bank with an outstanding ‘digital first’ user experience (a classification of which they are trying to distance themselves) they are start-ups with no ties to traditional banks.
 In fact, they are so new that out of the three neobanks that entered the Australian market in 2018, only one – Volt Bank has a full banking license from APRA as of yet, while others such as 86 400 and Xinja are still operating under a restrictive license.
 When these much anticipated licenses are granted however, will we get any closer to knowing whether neobanks really are the solution to the problems facing Australia’s financial sector?

-While the majority remain unlicensed, data from DBM Consultants suggests that only 1 in 10 Australians had heard of neobanks, with only 13% likely to consider using them in future.
-These are not threatening figures on the surface, however it would be safe to assume awareness of these new digital options will grow as they continue to announce their entry into the market.
+While the majority remain unlicensed, data from DBM Consultants suggests that only just over 1 in 10 Australians had heard of neobanks.
+This is not a threatening figure on the surface, however it would be safe to assume awareness of these new digital options will grow as they continue to announce their entry into the market.
 It is another question entirely however whether neobanks will offer what Australians want from their financial provider.

 Ironically, Australian consumers are not asking for much from their banks in order to meet their expectations.
 Data from DBM’s Consumer Atlas, Australia’s largest financial services survey with over 60,000 interviews per annum suggests the top three things that Australians consistently want from their banks are: